 Step 1: Get a Head Gasket Replacement

 Grab a replacement gasket from your local dealer or purchase it online.
-Make sure you buy the same gasket type because there’s an array, and it’s not a one-size-fits-all type.
+Make sure you buy the same gasket type because there are a lot of options available, and it’s not a one-size-fits-all type.

 Step 2: Detach the Cylinder Head